GiganticPlayground/RunnTimesheetUserscript/README.md

 ## Usage

 Navigate to your [Runn timesheet page](https://app.runn.io/timesheets).
-If you're running the script for the first time, follow the prompt to enter your ClickUp Team ID and API Token.
+If you're running the script for the first time, follow the prompt to enter your ClickUp Team ID, ClickUp API Token, and Runn API Token.

 Once set up, click Edit Timesheets, you'll then see an "Import ClickUp Hours" button on the Runn interface in the bottom left.
 Clicking this button fetches your time entries from ClickUp and fills them into the corresponding fields in Runn.